Rumi-Prabhakar/DotNetAssets/README.md

 # DotNetAssets - Learning project to emulate accessing a store of Dev issues/workarounds faced in a Project development cycle
-Tech Stack: .NET 6.0, EF.Core 6.0, Sql Server, uses NLog,  Authentication/Authorization using Jwt
-Uses **Repository Pattern** : A Design Pattern  that helps create an abstraction layer between the data access layer and the business logic layer of an application.
+Tech Stack: .NET 6.0, EF.Core 6.0, AutoMapper, Sql Server, uses NLog,  Authentication/Authorization using Jwt Uses **Repository Pattern** : A Design Pattern  that helps create an abstraction layer between the data access layer and the business logic layer of an application.
 Implementing these pattern can help insulate an application from changes in the data store and helps facilitate automated unit testing
 Demonstrates  :